mkerrin/pwt.jinja2js/README.rst

 In order to get started with this project and to see what it can do:

- * git clone git@github.com:mkerrin/pwt.jscompiler.git
+ * git clone git@github.com:mkerrin/pwt.jinja2js.git
- * cd pwt.jscompiler
+ * cd pwt.jinja2js
  * python bootstrap
  * ./bin/buildout